liatrio/autogov-workflows/README.md

 - `use-cert-identity-list` (optional, boolean, default: '${{ github.repository != 'liatrio/autogov-workflows' }}'): Whether to use cert-identity-list for validation.
 - **(vuln-threshold block)**
 - `policy-data-overlay` (optional, string, default: ''): Optional JSON merged over the generated vuln thresholds to enable per-repo gates such as `source_review_config` / `bypass_config` / `code_scan_thresholds`.
 Empty disables the overlay.
+- `allow-failed-vsa` (optional, boolean, default: false): When false, a FAILED policy result fails this job after the FAILED VSA is attested and uploaded (record preserved, release blocked); set true to keep the advisory (non-gating) behavior.
+(Also accepted by the `rw-build-image` / `rw-build-blob` / `rw-build-blob-offline` workflows.)

 #### `.github/workflows/rw-verify-offline.yaml`